olincollege/scicomp-p3-collisions-in-space/data/README.md

   * `z`: Z coordinate of the asteroid in m.
 * `semi-major`: Size of the semi-major axis of the orbit in m.
 * `semi-minor`: Size of the semi-minor axis of the orbit in m.
+* `c`: Distance from the center of the orbit to the foci in m.
 * `i`: Inclination of the orbit in degrees.
 (Rotation from the xy-plane.)
 * `node`: Longitude of the ascending node of the orbit in degrees.
 (Rotation around the z-axis.)
 * `peri`: Argument of the periapsis of the orbit in degrees.
 * `v`: True anomaly of the asteroid in degrees.